11-spot: Dodgers huge 1st in 15-3 win over Braves in NLCS

 Mookie Betts had an infield single on the first pitch of the game, though he was initially called out before a replay challenge overturned the call by umpire Dan Iassogna.
 Seager drove in Betts with a double on the next pitch before groundouts by Justin Turner and Muncy.

+“Mookie does so many good things on the baseball field.
+I think it was more so that we won the challenge,” Pederson said.
+“Everyone got pretty fired up. … It got us going, and then from there you saw what happened.”

 Nine consecutive batters reached with two outs.
-Will Smith had an RBI double and Bellinger walked before the homers by Pederson and Rios.
-After No. 9 batter Chris Taylor walked, Dayton walked Betts, gave up the the RBI single to Seager and hit Turner on the foot before Muncy’s 435-foot slam to right-center.
+Will Smith had an RBI double to make it 2-0, when he just beat a throw to the bag to avoid being the third out before Bellinger’s walk and the homers by Pederson and Rios.
+After No. 9 batter Chris Taylor drew a free pass, Dayton walked Betts, gave up the the RBI single to Seager and hit Turner on the foot before Muncy’s 435-foot slam to right-center.

 When Braves No. 9 hitter Cristian Pache finally got to bat leading off the third, the rookie hit his first big league homer — in the regular season or playoffs.
 All but one Dodgers starter had already batted three times.